 Across the top of the Chat History page, there are controls that allow you to view chats by day or date range.
 By default, you see today's chats.

 Each chat in the table has a checkbox in the left-most column; there's also a 'select all' checkbox at the top of that column.
-Using the checkboxes and the icons at the top of the window, you can select chats to anonymize or delete.
+Using the checkboxes and the icons at the top of the grid, you can select chats to anonymize or delete.
 You can also opt to just delete transcripts, but keep the metadata.
-You can also download a CSV (comma-separated value) file of the chat metadata or a ZIP file of the chat transcripts.

 Pro tip!
 The CSV file imports easily into any spreadsheet program, like Excel, for custom processing.